 Amarillo College Library is a member of the Harrington Library Consortium, a cooperative association of libraries throughout the Texas Panhandle.
 Members extend borrowing privileges to Amarillo College students.
 The consortium includes all branches of the Amarillo Public Library.

-The Testing Center is located on the Washington Street Campus in the Student Service Center, Room 101.
-The Testing Center offers a variety of services to students, prospective students, instructors and community members, including standardized testing, make-up testing, instructional support, certification and competency examination, and proctoring services for students enrolled in various distance learning programs.
+The Testing Center is located on the Washington Street Campus in the Student Services Center, Room 101.
+The Testing Center offers a variety of services to students, prospective students, instructors and community members, including standardized testing, make-up testing, instructional support, certification and competency examinations, and proctoring services for students enrolled in various distance learning programs.
 For a complete list of services and office hours, visit www.actx.edu/testing.